-ARTICLE 5.
-ANNUAL LEAVE
+ARTICLE 9.
+VACATION LEAVE

-- A. Annual leave is accrued each month of employment; provided, however, the employee is not in a leave without pay status for more than thirty (30) calendar days. - B. Annual leave with pay shall be earned as follows:
+A. Vacation leave is accrued each month of employment; provided, however, the employee is not in a leave without pay status for more than a full calendar month.
+Vacation leave may be used only after it has been accrued.

+B. Effective January 1, 2018, vacation leave with pay shall be earned as follows:

-Upon employment 96 hours per year (8 hrs./full month) Upon completion of three years • • • • • • • • • • • • • • • • • • • • Upon completion of five years16 60 hours per year (13.33 hrs./full month) Upon completion of ten years20 00 hours per year (16.67 hrs./full month)
+Upon employment 8 hrs./ month Upon completion of two years 10 hrs./ month Upon completion of five years 13.33 hrs./ month Upon completion of ten years 16.67 hrs./ month